 Americans with Disabilities Act (ADA) Transition Plan

-Development of the draft ADA Transition Plan was overseen by the Department of Public Works and the Mayor’s Advisory Council for Citizens with Disabilities to ensure consultation and involvement of key stakeholders in the planning process.
+Development of the ADA Transition Plan was overseen by the Department of Public Works and the Mayor’s Advisory Council for Citizens with Disabilities to ensure consultation and involvement of key stakeholders in the planning process.

 The Americans with Disabilities Act (ADA), enacted on July 26, 1990, provides comprehensive civil rights protections for persons with disabilities in the areas of employment, state and local government services, and access to public accommodations, transportation, and telecommunications.
 Title II of the ADA requires that the City develop a Transition Plan specific to City streets and sidewalks that addresses accessibility.

 Click here to download the Americans with Disabilities Act (ADA) Public Right-of-Way Transition Plan.

 For more information about the Americans with Disabilities Act, and City compliance policies, visit the City's American with Disabilities Act page here.